stephengold/Wes/README.md

 ### Build the project

- 1. In the "Projects" window, right-click on the "Wes" project to select it.
+ 1. In the "Projects" window, right-click on the "WesLibrary" sub-project to select it.
  2. Select "Build".